elenderg/PAL-1000/instruções de compilação.md

 `Resolve the type's base type (optional info).`

-`If the type can be reduced to "_pointer", resolve the type (optional info - pointer).`
+`If the type can be reduced to "pointer", resolve the type (optional info - pointer).`

-`If the type can be reduced to "_record", resolve the type (optional info - record).`
+`If the type can be reduced to "record", resolve the type (optional info - record).`

-`If the type can be reduced to "_number", resolve the type (optional info - scale).`
+`If the type can be reduced to "number", resolve the type (optional info - scale).`

 `Clear the type's cooking flag.`